TuNguyen1012/Customer-Segmentations-Cohort-Analysis/README.md

 ## Process:

-Analytics are performed in SQL and data are visualized in Tableau.
+The analytics are performed using SQL, while the data is visualized using Tableau.

 ## Dashboard: